jwharm/java-gi-examples/README.md

 # Examples for Java-GI

-This repository contains small example applications made with [Java-GI](https://github.com/jwharm/java-gi).
+This repository contains small example applications made with [Java-GI](https://java-gi.org), the Java bindings for GTK and many other GObject-Introspection-based libraries.
 Each example can be separately built and run:

 ### Hello World